Magnetic Hex Board Printing Guides

 Adding Magnets to the 1.5-Inch Hex:

-Check out the video to the left to see me adding magnets to a hex tile.
-First add the center magnet to one half-hex and place the other half-hex into the cavities of the other one, but don't snap the pieces together yet.
-Then rotate the hexes and add the magnets into each spot, while maintaining some pressure to held the two half together.
+Assembling the hex tiles without any other tools: First add the center magnet to one half-hex and place the other half-hex into the cavities of the other one, but don't snap the pieces together yet.
+Holding the hex rotate it while adding magnets into each magnet spot along each edge.
+Maintain some pressure between the hex halves to hold them together.
 When all of the magnets are in place, snap the two halves together.
 I find it can help to place the hex on a table and press down on it with your palm.

 The hex is designed for a total of nineteen 3mm ball magnets (1 center and 18 edge magnets) for a strong connection.
 Alternatively, you could use 1 magnet on each edge rather than 3.